SOUND FOUNTAIN

 At first hearing there may be some refinement and more spaciousness, but after a while it shows all too clearly that the correct build up of harmonics is impaired.

 A good transient is dependent on each part and every material used in arm, platter, motor, chassis, plinth and feet.
-The application determines whether the sound is lively, well balanced, whether it is lacking in detail and whether it is lacking an open, blooming mid band.
+The application determines whether the sound is lively, well balanced, whether it is lacking in detail and whether it is lacking an open midband which adds to the tangibility of the instruments.

-The sound should simply be harmonious and should covey the magic of instruments and performers.
+The sound should simply be harmonious and should convey the magic of instruments and the performance.

 DIAMOND CHECK